Discover Jesus \ Topic \Jesus' Resurrection Experience

 In connection with his sojourn with the spirit beings, Jesus was introduced – in his role as an ascendent mortal – to life as it is lived on the mansion worlds.
 And again, this corresponds to the experience that all mortals will have upon arrival on the mansion worlds, the difference being that Jesus had this experience while still here on earth in order to complete the final work of his bestowal.

 When Jesus resurrected, his material body was left as it was, in the tomb.
 This is true for all mortals whose material bodies return to the dust from which they are made.
-However, Jesus’ material body was subjected to instantaneous dissolution by the agency of the seraphic hosts; our bodies will decompose by purely natural means.
+However, Jesus’ material body was subjected to instantaneous dissolution by the agency of the seraphic hosts; in contrast, our bodies will decompose by purely natural means.

 Just before he died, Jesus commended his spirit to the Father; like every human, the spirit counterpart of his life that he had built up over the course of his life resided in his soul, and it was this that he commended to the Father.
 Upon our death, our soul will also be commended to the Father, along with our identity and our personality.
 The reuniting of these elements constitutes resurrection into a new life.